- upload new records

 - Similarly, if you choose "Business Phone, First Name, Last Name", you must include those three fields in your CSV data.
 In this case, each record in your CSV data will be used to update the database record that contains the same business phone, first name and last name.

-The main difference between the "upsert" case (with importing new records, above) and "update" is that when updating, you need only specify the lookup fields and the fields you wish to update.
+The main difference between the "upsert" case (with importing new records, above) and "update" is that when updating, you need only specify the "lookup by" fields, and the fields you wish to update.
 For instance, if you want to update the phone numbers of a bunch of contacts, you can provide just two columns in your CSV data: the Contact ID (for lookup) and the Phone number column (for update).
 But in the "upsert" case, you must specify all the mandatory fields in the object to which you are importing.
-Also, in the update case, if a lookup fails, the record will be rejected, but in the upsert case, the record will be added to the database.
+Also, in the update case, if a match on the "lookup by" fields fails, the record will be rejected, but in the upsert case, the record will be added to the database.

 Customizing the match fields